ANALYZE – Analytics Platforms

 9. Customizability

-Since your business is unique and different from other companies, choose an analytics tool that fulfills your business needs.
+Since your business is unique and different from other companies, choose an analytics tool that fulfills your needs.
 Your business likely requires a special set of visualizations that you can integrate into your company operations.

 10. Data Sourcing